-Our Florida wild hog hunting experience includes a personal guide, loaner weapons, skinning, and we guarantee you’ll get a hog.
-We hunt with a swamp buggy and dogs seven days a week, year-round, on private property in Central Florida.
-Our flat rate of $275 per hunter includes everything you need for a successful hunt!
+Our Florida wild hog hunting experience includes a private guide, loaner weapons, skinning, and we guarantee you’ll get a hog.
+We hunt with a swamp buggy and dogs on private property in Venus and Okeechobee, which are small towns located in Central Florida.
+Hunts take place during the day, seven days a week, year-round, and are perfect for guests who have limited time and are just looking for a few hours to kill—literally!
+There is no license or hunter saftey course requirements.
+We welcome all experience levels starting with hunters as young as six.
+Our flat rate of $275 per hunter includes everything you need for a successful hunt—without any hidden fees.

-Wild hogs are running rampant in Florida, destroying farms, killing livestock, and causing billions of dollars in property damage.
-They can grow to be massive monsters with incredibly strong jaws and six-inch razor-sharp tusks that can gore a human to death.
-These invasive species have no natural predators.
-Help us fight against these beasts!
-Our goal is to make your experience memorable and affordable.
-We offer one flat rate without any hidden fees—so you know exactly how much your hunt will cost.
 There is so much to learn about wild hog hunting, especially for first-time hunters!
 We recommend you read this entire page for the most detailed information.
-You can also use the “page shortcuts” at the top of this page to find what you’re looking for quicker!
+You can also use the “page shortcuts” to find what you’re looking for faster!
 If you need help or have questions don’t hesitate to contact us.
-See ya soon!

 Get hands-on attention from your very own personal guide.

 No!
 Your hunt is completely private.
 It will just be you, your guide, and anyone else you bring with you.